High blood pressure and eye disease

 - Damage to the nerves in the eye due to poor blood flow

-- Blockage of the blood supply in the arteries to the retina
+- Blockage of the arteries that supply blood to the retina

 - Blockage of the veins that carry blood away from the retina